godot-escoria/escoria-docs/api/CameraSetZoomCommand.md

 `camera_set_zoom magnitude [time]`

 Zooms the camera in/out to the desired `magnitude`.
-Values larger than 1 zoom the camera out while smaller values zoom in, relative to the default value of 1.
+Values larger than '1' zoom the camera out while smaller values zoom in.
+These values are relative to the default zoom value of '1', not the current value.
+As such, while using a value of '0.5' would double the size of the graphics, running the same command again would result in no change.
+The zoom will happen over the given time period.

 **Parameters**